About J. Starkey-Saylor

 The central characters in my first series of books (People of the Red Rock) are Native American.
 Jamie and Charlie are art students at Northern Arizona University at the encouragement of their Uncle Max, a man who wears many hats in the Yavapai Nation of Arizona.
 Jamie, Charlie and their Dog, Star, travel across the United States with their Uncle accidentally finding trouble where ever their travels take them.

-This is a five part series, four books, (Sedona: Tricksters and Fools, New York-Taos: Coincidental Thieves, Homer: The Disappearing Man, Umatilla: Spirits and Heroes), are currently published and available from Barnes and Nobel and Amazon.
-The fifth book, (Seattle: Ancient Spirits of the Emerald City) is completed and in the editing stage; it will be available soon.
+This is a five part series, four books, (Sedona: Tricksters and Fools, New York-Taos: Coincidental Thieves, Homer: The Disappearing Man, Umatilla: Spirits and Heroes), are currently published and available from Amazon and Barnes and Nobel.
+The fifth book, (Seattle: Ancient Spirits of the Emerald City) is only available from Amazon.